M60A3 (TTS) Patton: Main battle tank

-- TC or gunner lases target: The red RANGE light stops flashing and stays lit, the BATL RNG button comes on, and the last range return will be displayed on the R/Ts digital display.
+- TC or gunner lases target: The red RANGE light then stops flashing and stays lit, the BATL RNG button goes out, and the last range return will be displayed on the R/Ts digital display.

-- TC or gunner completes the engagement, has a bad range, or dumps lead and needs to relase the target.
+- TC or gunner completes the engagement, or decides that the target needs to be re-lased.

 - TC presses the BATL RNG button: The BATL RNG button goes out and the indexed range is cleared from the R/Ts digital display (but is retained in the ballistic computer until the RESET button is pushed).
 The TC then presses the RESET button and the red RANGE light begins to flash.
 The LRF is ready.